HorseArcher567/go-rotatablezap/README.md

 # go-rotatablezap
-A wrapper of rotatafiles and zap.
+A wrapper of rotatefiles and zap.